yuyang339/cs140e-21spr/labs/10-process/README.md

       its addresses will change).
 The way you can do this is to look at the `pc` --- if this is above our kernel heap, it's in user mode.
       If not, its still in the kernel.

+      *What to do*: Implement both the exception handler in `equiv.c:prefetch_abort_equiv_pc` and  the trampoline that sets
+       up its state in `fake-os-asm.S:prefetch_handler_equiv_pc` You
+       should look at how single-stepping does both of these.
+If you are not getting exceptions, you didn't reset the mismatching in the handler.

    4. Finally you will hash all the values and the `spsr`.
 I'll write more about this soon.